qurAI-amsterdam/barrett_gland_grading/readme.md

 ### Experiments
 We randomly split the development set of 295 WSIs in a train, validation and test set (236/29/30), in which each set roughly has the same pixel level percentages of NDBE (~75%), LGD (~12%) and HGD (~12%).
 **Evaluation:**
-  * Quantitative with DICE/F1 compared to the ground truth annotations.
+  * Dice compared to the ground truth annotations.
-  * Qualitative assessment/feedback from Sybren (other pathologists?).
+  * Quadratic weighted kappa grade with naive approach max pool.

 #### ND vs D
 |   Method   |           Encoder            | Batch Size | Patch Size |          Spacing <br/> (mpp)           |                              Internal Test <BR> (Dice) <br> [BG, NDBE, DYS]                              | External Test <br> (Dice) |